AnarchyTools/anarchytools.github.io/docs/overlays.md

   :name "Foo"
   :overlays {
     :bar {
-        :compileOptions ["-D" "FOO"]
+        :compile-options ["-D" "FOO"]
     }
   }
 )
 ```

-You can add as many overlays as you like: `atbuild --overlay bar --overlay baz`.
+You can add as many overlays as you like: `atbuild --use-overlay bar --use-overlay baz`.
 They are processed in order.

 # Task-scoped overlays